You are here: Home > Section on Nervous System Development and Plasticity

 - Philip Lee, PhD, Staff Scientist

 Healthy brain and cognitive development in children is central to the mission of NICHD.
 Unlike the brains of most animals, the human brain continues to develop postnatally, through adolescence and into early adulthood.
 The prolonged postnatal period of brain development allows environmental experiences to influence brain structure and function, rather than having brain function specified entirely by genes.
 Activity-dependent plasticity also compensates for developmental defects and brain injury.
 Our research is concerned with understanding the molecular and cellular mechanisms by which functional activity in the brain regulates development of the nervous system during late stages of fetal development and early postnatal life.
-We are especially interested in exploring new mechanisms of activity-dependent nervous system plasticity that are particularly relevant to the period of childhood.
-The work has three main areas of emphasis.
+We are especially interested in investigating novel mechanisms of activity-dependent nervous system plasticity that are particularly relevant to the period of childhood and those that operate beyond the synapse and beyond the neuron doctrine.
+Our work has three main areas of emphasis:

 Traditionally, the field of activity-dependent nervous system development has focused on synapses, and we continue to explore synaptic plasticity; however, our research is also advancing understanding of how non-neuronal brain cells (glia) sense neural impulse activity and how activity-dependent regulation of glia contributes to development, plasticity, and the cellular mechanisms of learning.
 A major emphasis of our current research is to understand how myelin (white matter in the brain) is regulated by functional activity.
 By changing conduction velocity, activity-dependent myelination may be a non-synaptic form of plasticity regulating nervous system function by optimizing the speed and synchrony of information transmission through neural networks.
 Our studies identified several cellular and molecular mechanisms for activity-dependent myelination, and the findings have important implications for normal brain development, learning and cognition, and psychiatric disorders.
 Our research showing that myelination of axons by glia (oligodendrocytes and Schwann cells) is regulated by impulse activity provides evidence for a new form of nervous system plasticity and learning that would be particularly important in child development, given that myelination proceeds throughout childhood and adolescence.
 The mechanisms we identified suggest that environmental experience may alter myelin formation in an activity-dependent manner, thereby improving function based on experience.